mcaceresb/stata-gtools/README.md

 observations.
 This is because `collapse` takes several hours in that case, and I have not found occasion to run them.

 All commands were run with the `fast` option.
-The benchmark for 200M observations for `collapse` is not yet available because `collapse` often takes several hours in that case and we have not found occassion to run them.

 ### Benchmarks in the style of `ftools`